Camp Should-A-Been - Season One

 replay.
 Squealing fans lined the red carpet to the mess hall to catch a glimpse of stars like

 Brad Pitt, Scarlett Johansson, Johnny Depp, Oprah Winfrey, and Tom Brady.
 Unfortunately,

-all they actually saw was Brian Dunkelman, who, if we're being honest, was the only celebrity to accept
+all they actually saw was Brian Dunkelman, who was the only celebrity to accept

-our invitation, and then only because we told him we might give him his old job back.
-Okay, so we lied.
+our invitation, and then only because we said we might give him his old job back.
+So we lied.

 But, we did send the Bus Of Shame to pick up the eight eliminated finalists and bring them back

 to camp for the evening.
 They told us they were honored and thrilled to attend, though we

 expect the thrill to be tempered somewhat when we present them the bill for the bus fare.

 Tamyra Gray came out swinging, redoing "A House Is Not A Home" to a 73 rating (projected